sdaregave19/Spotify-Data-Engineering-Pipeline/README.md

 -   Which tracks have the highest popularity?
 -   Which artists have the most followers?
 -   What is the average track duration?
--   Which albums contain the most tracks?
--   How are tracks distributed by popularity?
--   Which artists have the highest number of tracks?
--   How does artist popularity relate to followers?

 ### Example SQL